 Thousands of bikes are stolen across Canada each year.
 In Vancouver, as cycling becomes a more common mode of transportation, the police advise that the rate of thefts is also going up!
 It is estimated that a thief can steal your bike in less time than it would take you to order a cup of coffee.
-In 2015, Vancouver had 513 thefts per capita.
-Compare that to Toronto where the theft ratio was only 119 thefts per capita.
+In 2015, Vancouver had 513 thefts per 100,000 people.
+Compare that to Toronto where the theft ratio was only 119 thefts per 100,000 people.

 Most experts agree on some theft prevention measures.
 While this list is not exhaustive, following these tips will definitely increase the security of your bicycles.